The 10 Best Hiking Trails in Canada

 One of the places that can be visited as part of the Bruce Trail, Albion Falls, located in the Hamilton area, is one of the most beautiful waterfalls you can visit in Canada.
 There are many different trails you can go on that lead you through forests and fauna, however the main event of all of them is the waterfall.
 With height of 19m and width of 18m, it’s truly a sight to behold.
 There are different viewpoint platforms you can use to get picturesque views of the waterfall, however there is no current access to the bottom area.

-Due to its famous reputation, its best to consider visiting at off peak times so you can get the best view possible as its a very popular tourist destination in the area.
+Due to its famous reputation, its best to consider visiting at off peak times so you can get the best view possible as its a very popular tourist destination in the area, which is why we have included it as one of the best hiking trails in Canada, even if there is more than one in the area to pick from.

 Time it takes to complete: 2- 3 hours